dpentx/FlorisBoard/desc/en.md

-EverForest Color Palette for FlorisBoard 0.4.6
+EverForest Color Palette for FlorisBoard v0.4.6 and v0.5.2